reddit/devvit/devvit-docs/docs/experiences.md

 The `submitPost(options: SubmitPostOptions)` function has these parameters:

-- title for the name of the custom post
+- title for the name of the experience post
 - subredditName to show where the post will be instantiated
-- preview to provide a lightweight UI that shows while the post renders.
+- preview to provide a lightweight UI that shows while the post renders

 **Example**